 • 1 tablespoon water

-• 1 tablespoon roasted or toasted sesame oil or chili oil
+• 1 tablespoon toasted sesame oil or chili oil

 • 1/2 tablespoon white sesame seeds